How To Cope After A Depression Diagnosis

 Understand your treatment plan

 One of the most important priorities after you’ve received a depression diagnosis is usually to ensure that you have a treatment plan in place and that you understand its components.
-The healthcare provider who diagnosed you likely discussed what they recommend for your particular symptoms and situation.
-If you’ve been prescribed medication, it’s typically important that you take it as directed and don’t start, stop, or change your regimen without consulting with your provider first.
+The healthcare provider who diagnosed you likely discussed what they recommend for your particular symptoms and situation and the side effects that you may experience as a result.
+If you’ve been prescribed medication, it’s important that you take it as directed and don’t start, stop, or change your regimen without consulting with your provider first.
 They’ve also likely suggested you attend some form of psychotherapy.
 If they do not provide this service, getting in touch with someone who does will likely be an important next step.
 We’ll talk more about this below.

 Acknowledge your feelings without judgment

-It’s not uncommon to feel a mix of emotions after being diagnosed with depression.
-You might feel relief to have a clear cause for the symptoms you’ve been experiencing, and comfort in the fact that you’ll be able to get the treatment you may need.
-Or, you might feel confused if you hadn’t recognized the symptoms yourself before you were diagnosed.
-Some people might even feel angry that they have a mental health condition or that they weren’t aware of it before.
+It’s not uncommon to experience a mix of emotions after being diagnosed with depression.
+You might be relieved to have a clear cause for the symptoms you’ve been experiencing and find comfort in the fact that you’ll be able to get the treatment you may need.
+Or you might be confused if you hadn’t recognized the symptoms yourself before you were diagnosed.
+Some people might even be angry that they have a mental health condition or that they weren’t aware of it before.

-It’s also not uncommon to feel sad or embarrassed, even though there’s nothing to be ashamed about when it comes to receiving a mental health diagnosis.
+It’s also not uncommon to be sad or embarrassed, even though there’s nothing to be ashamed of when it comes to receiving a mental health diagnosis.
 Although there’s still pervasive shame and stigma around mental health, the fact that you’re seeking help and resources to improve your well-being should be praised and admired, not judged.
-Note that one study reports that “a judgemental attitude towards one's thoughts and feelings is the strongest predictor of both depression and anxiety”.
+Note that one study reports that “a judgmental attitude toward one's thoughts and feelings is the strongest predictor of both depression and anxiety.”

 Allowing yourself to feel however you feel about your diagnosis and handling your emotions with compassion, gentleness, and care is usually the healthiest approach.